Notes

 I suppose I oughta make a habit of this.
 A proper 'scientist' keeps records, after all, and I reckon I could do with the practice before I get to Gravity Falls.
 If this trip is even half as eventful as Ford made it sound, I'll need all the notes I can manage.
 Though, knowing him, he'll be losing his own left and right same as always.
 Man was always losing his notes back in college, scribbling on napkins, margins of textbooks, once even on his own arm when we ran out of paper at the library.
 Nearly gave himself ink poisoning.
 ‘Course, I’m sure he’s got himself more organized these days, what with that big ol’ thesis of his—but even the best minds get scattered.
 This thing's barely out of testing, and I'm already setting to build him one of his own.
 Maybe I'll surprise him!
 He was never much for surprises, but I think he'd like this one.

 I even added a music player to this thing!
 Not only can I write, but I can listen while I do it!
 It's sorta like a walkman, but more useful!
 Got all my favorites loaded up already, and I reckon I’ll add Ford’s, too, once I figure out what he’s listenin’ to nowadays.
-Probably still that same jazz station he had on in our dorm back in the 70s.
+Probably still that same pop station he had on in our dorm back in the 70s.
 Suppose I’ll have to be sneaky about it—make it a surprise too.

 Lord, it’s been a long trip already.
 Left California just after dawn.
 It was a pretty sight, I suppose.
 Sun bouncin’ off the pavement, palm trees stretchin’ tall like they always do.
 Left a lot behind, but that’s life, ain’t it?
 Nothin’ stays still forever.